Friday 25

 integrated circuit.
 The integrated photonics platform also allows them to electronically

 control the frequency of thelight being stored.
-Scientists believe their new system could

-have a vast array of applications including microwave photonics, photonic quantum
+including microwave photonics, photonic quantum information processing, and

-information processing, and optical signal processing, to name a few.
-Scientists
+optical signal processing, to name a few.
+Scientists have long hoped to harness

-have long hoped to harness microwave signals for such work.
-Unfortunately, they
+microwave signals for such work.
+Unfortunately, they had always proven to

-had always proven to interact far too weakly with electrons to prove effective.
+interact far too weakly with electrons to prove effective.
+That's what led

-is a material with powerful electro-optic properties ..."
+with powerful electro-optic properties..."

 Sam Benzacar, of RF and microwave filter